FeralAI/MPG/README.md

 ## Gamepad Class

 The heart of the library is the `Gamepad` class, and more specifically the virtual `Gamepad::setup()` and `Gamepad::read()` class methods that require implementation in your project.
-Use the `setup()` method for things like initializing microcontroller pins, performing analog calibration, etc., and the `read()` method to implement your platform-specific logic to read inputs and fill the `Gamepad::state` member variable.
-That `state` variable is then used in other class methods to generate USB report data for the selected input type.
+Use the `setup()` method for things like initializing microcontroller pins, performing analog calibration, etc., and the `read()` method to implement your platform-specific logic to fill the `Gamepad.state` member variable.
+That `state` variable is then used in other class methods for input processing (debouncing, SOCD cleaning, etc.) and to generate USB report data for the selected input type.

 A basic `Gamepad` class implementation in Arduino-land for a Leonardo might look like this: